The 2026 application period is now closed.

 - The conducted research should be connected directly or collaboratively to an anesthesia department.

-- Medically challenging cases and case reports do not qualify for this grant.
+- Medically challenging cases, case reports and case series do not qualify for this grant.

 View the Application Guidelines and Instructions for more information.